Skip to main content

 “My hope in supporting the wheelchair basketball team is that it will encourage more gifts to the program,” Grubgeld said.
 “Current and future financial support will help the adaptive sports program develop a strong outreach program for people who aren’t as integrated into the available opportunities.
 By giving people a sense of their physical strengths, we can help shift the focus off of their limitations.”

 During a car accident in 1960, 16-year-old Ed suffered a spinal cord injury that left him paralyzed from the waist down.
 The Grubgeld family lived in rural California, where no adaptive sports or resources for paraplegic individuals existed.
-After the family moved to Palo Alto, Calif., Ed began working at the Stanford University Medical Library in 1967 and served as a library aid for 34 years.
+After the family moved to Palo Alto, California, Ed began working at the Stanford University Medical Library in 1967 and served as a library aid for 34 years.
 Due in part to health problems arising from a lack of physical activity, he passed away suddenly from heart failure in 2001.

 “I strongly believe that had adaptive sports been available for Ed when he was a young man, he would not have developed some of the physical problems that later plagued him,” Grubgeld said.
 “Additionally, he would have had more opportunities for contact with others who understood and shared some of the same issues.”

 OSU’s adaptive sports program provides recreation and athletic opportunities for students with disabilities.
 In addition to wheelchair-based sports, the program integrates students into mainstream campus recreation activities, such as intramurals, outdoor adventure, sports clubs and fitness classes.
-OSU’s wheelchair basketball team is recognized by the National Wheelchair Basketball Association as one of ten eligible collegiate teams in the country.
+OSU’s wheelchair basketball team is recognized by the National Wheelchair Basketball Association as one of 10 eligible collegiate teams in the country.

 “With Dr. Grubgeld’s help, the adaptive sports program is going to provide scholarships for a few individuals with disabilities, as well as the desire to learn by attend our first summer wheelchair basketball camp,” said Stacey Pinney, adaptive sports coordinator and wheelchair basketball coach.
 “Not only will this provide students with outlets for recreation, but it will also help improve their quality of life.”

-“I am a recipient of a past donors’ generosity, and have first hand knowledge of how far that gift has enabled students with disabilities to be held accountable for their own futures,” OSU senior and wheelchair basketball team co-captain Anthony Meadows said.
-“I would personally like to thank Dr. Grubgeld for her donation to the adaptive sports program at OSU.
+“I am a recipient of a past donor’s generosity and have firsthand knowledge of how far that gift has enabled students with disabilities to be held accountable for their own futures,” OSU senior and wheelchair basketball team co-captain Anthony Meadows said.
+“I would personally like to thank Dr. Grubgeld for her donation to the adaptive sports program at OSU."

 MENUCLOSE